apache/kudu/faq.md

 #### Is the master node a single point of failure?

-The beta release of Kudu includes only experimental support for master node failover, with some known limitations.
-Kudu's first generally available release will feature a highly available master process.
+No. Kudu includes support for running multiple Master nodes, using the same Raft consensus algorithm that is used for durability of data.

 #### Does Kudu require the use of SSDs?